Browsing Category

 It’s easy to reject some mindsets: my stress is the only stress.
 I have it worse than you.

-Instead, it’s an easy yes to any and all of the initiatives to form communities of compassion (my film nerd heart bleeds for artists); to applaud the heroic essential workers who are keeping us alive, keeping us fed, keeping us in our cocoons of civility.
+Instead, it’s an easy yes to any initiatives to form communities of compassion (my film nerd heart bleeds for artists); to applaud the heroic essential workers who are keeping us alive, fed, and in our cocoons of civility.
 I marvel at the daily communication briefs delivered by government officials with a calm I can barely muster in my relative safety.
 In a previous chapter in a television newsroom, I learned how fast news cycles work.
-This Big Germ now is supersonic speed and yet, there they are, doing their jobs with persistent professionalism.
-Don’t listen to the news, say, well-meaning friends.
+This Big Germ now is supersonic speed, yet they are, doing their jobs with persistent professionalism.
+Don’t listen to the news, say well-meaning friends.
 Who needs it?
 I’ve given up on it.
 It’s all bad news.
-I don’t listen to it, I can find it all on Twitter, on SNL, on Colbert, by myself.
+I don’t listen to it; I can find it all on Twitter, SNL, and Colbert alone.
 Really?
 Journalism, like healthcare, has never been more crucial.
 Learn which ones to trust and never stop following their reasoned threads, even if it’s in smaller, tolerable doses.

-While working as a producer in that newsroom, I was a longtime member of the company’s pay equity committee where we examined each sector of our operation and how responsibility and stress were measured.
+While working as a producer in that newsroom, I was a longtime member of the company’s pay equity committee, where we examined each sector of our operation and how responsibility and stress were measured.
 That experience has never left me and afforded me precious insight into systems I never see from the quiet of my writing perch.
-There, mostly invisible from all the clamor, I try to make sense of it all, occasionally pacing, always pondering.
+There, primarily invisible from all the clamour, I try to make sense of it all, occasionally pacing, always pondering.

 Like you, Anxiety sits at our breakfast table.
 Will our daughters be okay?
 Will they get sick?
 Parenting adult children is another setting on the dial.